The world's leading automated proofreading software

 FDA (US), EMA (EU), ANSM (France), CFDA (China), BfArM (Germany) – just to name a few of the national and international bodies that regulate the pharmaceutical industry.
 They share a common purpose: to ensure the patient safety and efficacy of medicines.
 And for this, they have regulatory procedures.

 The complexity of regulation makes it imperative for pharmaceutical companies to have clear labeling processes and SOPs in place to ensure compliance.
 The cost of non-compliance is risk to patient health, failed submissions, recalls, financial loss, and damage to the company’s reputation.
 Below we will look at some fundamentals of avoiding errors, along with labeling errors from a bird’s-eye perspective.
-Then outline how automated proofreading – and specifically TVT, the document comparison software for regulated industries– can contribute to avoiding labeling errors.
+Then outline how automated proofreading – and specifically TVT, the document comparison software for regulated industries– can contribute to avoiding labeling errors in pharma.

-5 fundamentals for avoiding labeling errors
+5 fundamentals for avoiding labeling errors in pharma

 Understand the regulatory environment